 Many will tell you it is a rhetorical question – there is no answer.
 However, that is just not so.
 There is an answer and I want to share it with you.
 Perhaps you have already heard the answer.
-It was delivered in a speech years ago in Philadelphia by Albert E. N. Gray.
+Albert E. N. Gray delivered it in a speech years ago in Philadelphia.
 The speech was titled, The Common Denominator of Success.

 Mr. Gray explained that success is something achieved by the minority of men and women, it is therefore unusual, and not to be achieved by following our usual likes and dislikes, nor by being guided by our natural preferences and prejudices.
 In other words, success cannot be achieved by doing what comes naturally.
 Gray said the common denominator of success is in forming the habit of doing things that failures don’t like to do.
 Let me repeat, successful people form the habit of doing things failures don’t like to do.

-Mr. Gray was asked why successful people like doing the things that make them successful.
-He replied that the beautiful truth is, successful people, don’t like doing these things, which is precisely why they have formed the habit of doing them.
-A habit is something you do without any conscious thought given; you automatically do it.
+Mr. Gray was asked why the successful people like doing the things that make them successful.
+He replied that the beautiful truth is, successful people don’t like doing these things, which is precisely why they have formed the habit of doing them.
+A habit is something you do without any conscious thought given… you automatically do it.